 What is Turmeric Tea?

-The turmeric plant prefers warm, humid climates.
-When the conditions are right, it can grow up to a metre (3 feet) tall.
+This herb can grow up to a metre (three feet) tall.
 It consists of long, aromatic, oval leaves and yellow or white flowers on a single stem.
-Nestled underground is the rhizome, better known as the root, which has a rough, pale-brown exterior.
+Nestled underground, meanwhile, is the rhizome (better known as Turmeric Root), which has a rough, pale-brown exterior.

 Turmeric Tea for Inflammation

-A 2009 study conducted at Tufts University in Massachusetts, USA, recognised that curcumin suppresses fat tissue growth in mice.
-As humans and animals alike gain weight, fat tissue expands when new blood vessels form.
-Analysis of the results indicates that the mice, after consuming curcumin, didn’t form these blood vessels, which in turn led to less weight gain.
-It’s worth noting, however, that this was strictly animal-based.
+Furthermore, a 2009 study conducted at Tufts University in Massachusetts, USA, established that curcumin suppresses fat tissue growth in mice.
+When humans and animals alike gain weight, fat tissue expands when new blood vessels form.

-The research indicated that it could reduce viral replication by approximately 90% in laboratory cells infected with influenza (flu) varieties.
-The reason?
-The wonder that is curcumin.
+The answers come from a 2009 study published in Emerging Infectious Diseases.
+It found that Turmeric Tea benefits could reduce viral replication by an estimated 90% in laboratory cells infected with influenza (flu) varieties.

 Turmeric Tea for Headaches

 A headache, as most people know all too well, is a common condition characterised as pain in the head and face.
 Depending on its severity, it can be throbbing, constant, sharp or dull.